Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/troubleshooting.md

 If you have already uninstalled the FBX Exporter package and are now having issues with the Unity Recorder, follow these steps:
 1. Reinstall the FBX Exporter package
 2. Find and remove all FBX recorder instances (right click and Delete from the Recorder Window and Timeline(s))
+3. Uninstall the FBX Exporter from the Package Manager